murillo-nahas/data-structures/search/README.md

 ### When to use?

 We can use the Linear Search when we have an unsorted array, such as [2, 4, 5, 3, 1], probably is the best case.
+We can use sort methods/algorithms with linear search to sort and find an element.

 #### Materials

 Check these links to understand more about Linear Search.

 - [Wikipedia](https://en.wikipedia.org/wiki/Linear_search)